-How we wash our baby’s diapers is important, not only for our sanity but for our baby’s health.
-Read on for the ultimate guide to washing cloth diapers — your nose can thank me later.
+How we wash our baby’s cloth diapers is important — not only for our sanity but for our baby’s health.

 Let’s just get the nastiest part over with first — what do you do with the waste in your child’s diaper?

 Well, it depends.
-If your baby is exclusively breastfed you don’t have to do anything, because breastfed poop is water soluble and can be placed directly into your storage system (source).
+If you breastfeed your baby exclusively, you don’t have to do anything.
+Breast milk poop is water-soluble, so the diapers can go straight into your diaper pail without rinsing.

-If your baby is formula fed, things get a bit more complicated.
-If the stool is runny and liquid, it can also be placed directly into the storage system, but bear in mind it may be stinkier, darker, and more formed (source).
+If your baby is formula-fed, things get a bit more complicated.
+If the stool is runny and liquid, it can also be placed directly into the storage system, but bear in mind, it may be stinkier, darker, and more formed.

-If you see baby’s waste is solid in any way, I recommend either scraping or rinsing the diaper out before tossing it into your storage system.
-Leaving stool can cause some major stink problems, and can also lead to mold or even maggots if left too long (source).
+If your baby’s poop is solid in any way, we recommend either scraping or rinsing the diaper before tossing it into your storage system.
+Leaving stool in the diapers can cause some major stink problems and lead to mold or bacteria overgrowth — or even maggots if you leave it too long.

-- Dunk And Swish: Not my favorite method, but it’s what my grandmother used to do.
-With this, you simply place the diaper, waste-side-down, into the toilet bowl and swish it around in the water until the diaper is clean.
-If you go this route, I recommend gloves.
+- Dunk And Swish: This is our least favorite method, but it’s what our grandmothers used to do.
+Simply place the diaper, waste-side-down, into the toilet bowl and swish it around in the water until the diaper is clean.
+If you go this route, we recommend wearing gloves.

-- Shake it: If your baby’s stool is solid this method will work great.
-You just simply shake the waste out into the toilet.
-No dunking your hands in, no cleaning of the spatula, no rinsing off the diaper required.
+- Shake it: This method works great if your baby’s stool is solid.
+Simply shake the waste out into the toilet: no dunking your hands in, no cleaning the spatula, and no diaper rinsing required.

 Before we get into the nitty-gritty about washing your cloth diapers, we need to talk about what happens before that.
-Storing your cloth diapers with a correct method can save you a lot of time and heartache.
+Storing your soiled cloth diapers with the correct method can save you a lot of time and heartache.

-Diapers are stored in a dry, waterproof bag.
-These bags are normally a liner placed inside a trash can or pail, and sometimes are hung by themselves on the wall or the back of a door.
+Store your diapers in a dry, waterproof bag.
+These bags usually consist of a liner placed inside a trash can or pail or hung on the wall or the back of a door.

-Unlike with wet storage, in this method diapers are placed directly into the bag after any stool has been removed from the diapers.
-This makes a lot less work for you, because you aren’t changing the water each day.
+Unlike wet storage, in this method, diapers are placed directly into the bag after removing any stool.
+This makes a lot less work for you because you aren’t changing the water each day.

 This method is also safer for children, since there’s no drowning hazard, and can be used with all modern diapers without the risk of bothering the PUL.

-I recommend purchasing two liner bags, so your pail always has a liner if the other is in the wash.
-I also recommend a bag that has elastic around the top so it can fit inside a flip-top garbage pail the same way a trash bag would.
+We recommend purchasing two liner bags, so your pail always has a liner if one is in the wash.
+We also recommend looking for a bag with elastic around the top to fit inside a flip-top garbage pail the same way a trash bag would.

 It makes life a lot easier if you aren’t trying to untie the bag, or even worse, having it fall into the pail all the time.

-There are some who wash every day, and others who have built up a stash of diapers big enough they only have to wash once a week.
+Some moms wash their cloth diapers every day, and others build up a stash of diapers big enough that they only have to wash once a week.

-Most people wash every 2-3 days, as recommended by many manufacturers (source).
+Most people choose to wash their cloth diapers every two to three days, as recommended by many manufacturers (1).
 Washing more often than that can be a hassle, and washing less often isn’t good for your diapers.

-Most people wash their white clothes in hot water and the rest in cold to preserve the integrity of their clothing.
+Most people wash their white clothes in hot water and the rest in cold to preserve their quality.
 But what about cloth diapers?
-Shouldn’t we always wash them in hot to make sure they are really clean?
+Shouldn’t we always wash them in hot to make sure they’re really clean?

 During your pre-wash cycle, wash your diapers in cold water.
-Washing in cold during this cycle will help to get rid of any stains on your diapers that stool has left behind.
-If you wash in hot during this cycle, it’s likely to set the stains (source).
+Washing in cold water during this cycle will help to eliminate any poop stains on your diapers.
+If you wash in hot during this cycle, it’s likely to set the stains.

 During your main wash cycle, you can still wash on cold if you’d like, but many like to wash on hot because they feel it’s required to get the diapers really clean.

-Don’t be worried about hot water causing damage to the diapers, because manufacturers make the diapers durable and hot water won’t affect the elastic or PUL used to keep them waterproof.
+Don’t worry about hot water damaging the diapers because manufacturers make them durable, and hot water won’t affect the elastic or PUL used to keep them waterproof.
 That kind of damage will occur more often in a dryer than in a hot water wash.

-You might decide you want to do more than one rinse to ensure the detergent is all the way out, that’s generally an okay idea unless you have hard water — but we’ll talk about that later on.
+You might decide you want to do more than one rinse to ensure the detergent is out.
+That’s generally a good idea unless you have hard water — but we’ll talk about that later on.

-You might have been told that cloth diapers aren’t going to work if you have a front loading or HE washing machine.
+You might have been told that cloth diapers aren’t going to work if you have a front-loading or HE washing machine.
 This is a myth.
-You can cloth diaper with a front load machine, you just have to tweak your routine.
+You can wash cloth diapers in a front-load machine; you just have to tweak your routine.

-Front load and HE machines don’t have an agitator in them like the typical top loaders do, instead, they rely on the clothes rubbing together in the wash to get them clean (source).
+Front-load and HE machines don’t have an agitator like typical top-loaders do.
+Instead, they rely on the clothes rubbing together in the wash to get clean (2).

 This means you need to make sure you’re cleaning enough cloth diapers to make a full load.

 Do you have a small stash and aren’t sure it’s enough to qualify as a full load in your machine?
-After your pre-wash, all of the stool and urine has been rinsed out of the diapers and it’s perfectly safe to add in towels or even baby clothes if you need to in order to fill up your washer.
+After your pre-wash, all stool and urine have been rinsed out of the diapers, so it’s perfectly safe to add towels or baby clothes to fill up your washer.

-A solid washing routine will be your key to success when it comes to cloth diapering.
-Your wash routine can be tweaked depending on what kind of washer you have, if you water is hard or soft, and the number of times you want to wash your diapers a week.
+A solid washing routine will be your key to cloth diapering success.
+Your wash routine can be tweaked, depending on what kind of washer you have, if your water is hard or soft, and the number of times you want to wash your diapers a week.

-- Pre-wash: Wash items in cold water with a little bit of detergent, roughly half of what you would use in the main wash.
-You want a shorter cycle for this wash, about 30-45 minutes, so pick the quick or speed wash setting if you have it.Just make sure you also set on the highest soil and spin levels possible, and turn off any extra rinses.
+- Pre-wash: Wash items in cold water with a bit of detergent, roughly half of what you would use in the main wash.
+You want a shorter cycle for this wash, about 30-45 minutes, so pick the quick or speed-wash setting if you have one.
+Make sure you also set on the highest soil and spin levels possible and turn off any extra rinses.

 2. Standard Washing Machines

-Washing your diapers in a standard machine is very similar to washing it in a front load or HE machine, the main difference is you don’t have to do the extra work of peeling the diapers off the sides or making sure the barrel is full enough.
+Washing your diapers in a standard machine is very similar to washing them in a front-load or HE machine.
+The main difference is you don’t have to do the extra work of peeling the diapers off the sides or making sure the barrel is full enough.